amkimian/datahub_js/docs/DataApi.md

 var apiKey = "apiKey_example"; // String | The user api key

-var owner = "owner_example"; // String | The owner of the data element
+var elementcode = "elementcode_example"; // String | The code of the data element

-var dataset = "dataset_example"; // String | The name of the data set

-var release = "release_example"; // String | The name of the release

-var element = "element_example"; // String | The element name

 var data = "data_example"; // String | The CSV data to write